Subordination for the sum of two random matrices: Introduction

-The theorem improves the local limit law in \cite{kargin11b}, where it was found that it holds for the window size $\eta ^{\ast }\sim \left( \log N\right) ^{-1/2}.$ The expected optimal result is $\eta ^{\ast }\sim N^{-1+\varepsilon }$ with arbitrarily small positive $\varepsilon ,$ which is similar to the case of classical Gaussian ensembles and the case of Wigner/sample covariance matrices.
-The proof of Thm. \ref{Thm_local_law} will be given in Section \ref{section_local_law}.
+The theorem improves the local limit law in \cite{kargin11b}, where it was found that it holds for the window size $\eta^{\ast}\sim ( \log N ) ^{-1/2}$.
+The optimal result is probably $\eta^{\ast}\sim N^{-1+\varepsilon}$ with arbitrarily small positive $\varepsilon$, similar to the case of classical Gaussian ensembles and the case of Wigner/sample covariance matrices.
+The proof of Theorem \ref{Thmlocallaw} will be given in Section~\ref{sectionlocallaw}.

-The fact that approximate subordination holds not only for Stieltjes transforms but also for resolvents of the matrices $H_{N}$ has an important consequence.
-Namely, this fact implies a delocalization result for eigenvectors of matrices $H_{N}.$